stickeeuk/php-cs-fixer-config/README.md

 ### Overrides

-You can override any of the rules or add your own by adding them to the `$overrideRules` array in the `.php-cs-fixer.dist.php` file.
+You can override any of the rules or add your own by adding them to the `$overrideRules` array in the `.php-cs-fixer.php` file.

 See [here](https://mlocati.github.io/php-cs-fixer-configurator) for a detailed description of available rules and their options.